 8. Where photos will take place

-You’ll want to make sure you and the photographer have planned out where photos will be taken; from the morning prep, to the ceremony and reception and also any other places you may have in mind.
-Be sure to plan out how you’ll get your bridal party to the location if you have one (as well as the photographer!)
+You'll want to make sure you and the photographer have planned out where you will take photos.
+From the morning prep to the ceremony and reception and any other places you may have in mind.
+Be sure to plan out how you'll get your bridal party to the location if you have one (as well as the photographer!)
 To avoid any hassle and stress on the day.
 For our Brisbane brides, we've compiled a list of 8 Stunning Places For Wedding Photography that might help inspire you if this is something you're still figuring out!

 (Pictured: a custom wedding gown created by Euphorie Studios)

-Also another tip, while common, that's still a good thing to keep in mind: Create a hashtag for your wedding day and all the events that are a part of it.
+Also, another tip, while common, is still a good thing to keep in mind: Create a hashtag for your wedding day and all the events that are a part of it.
 For example, #samanthaandlaylaswedding or even something more creative that has 0 posts on Instagram.
-By doing this, you can let your guests and friends know and keep an archive on social media you can go back to any time you want to relive your big day through the lens of those you invited to attend it while also having your own wedding photo album from your photographer.
+By doing this, you can let your guests and friends know and keep an archive on social media.
+You can go back to any time you want to relive your big day through the lens of those you invited to attend while also having your wedding photo album from your photographer.

-Make sure you keep in mind that quality comes with a price tag: some photographers can be quite expensive, especially those with a lot of experience under their belt so be prepared to spend a lot of time searching to find the right fit for your budget.
+Make sure you keep in mind that quality comes with a price tag: some photographers can be pretty expensive, especially those with a lot of experience under their belt, so be prepared to spend a lot of time searching to find the right fit for your budget.

-Ultimately, the decision on who you want to photograph your wedding will come down to you and your fiancé and your personal preferences on the style of photography you’d like.
-Take your time to do the research and it’s highly likely that you will find someone that suits your needs and gives you exactly what you envision for that day when you’re walking down the isle in your wedding gown.
+Ultimately, the decision on who you want to photograph your wedding will come down to you and your fiancé and your personal preferences on the style of photography you'd like.
+Take your time to do the research, and you will likely find someone that suits your needs and gives you exactly what you envision for that day when you're walking down the aisle in your wedding gown.
 Trust your intuition and make a decision that works for you.
 Remember, the goal is for you and the photographer to work together to create a great collection of images that serve as reminders for your big day, so always keep the lines of communication open once you have settled on the photographer you want!